microsoft/ContactCenterMessagingSDK-ios/ContactCenterMessagingApp/README.md

 10. Clean build and run the application.

 **Manual Integration 2: Add 'Adaptivecards' manually.**
+**Note: We will strive to keep the Adaptivecards XCFrameworks up to date, but they may occasionally lag behind the current versions.**

 1. Clone the repository ContactCenterMessagingSDK-ios.
 2. Manually download the xcframeworks from releases section for desired version and add into to the root folder of ContactCenterMessagingApp. https://github.com/microsoft/ContactCenterMessagingSDK-ios/releases
 3. Manually download the zips for Adaptivecards from https://github.com/microsoft/ContactCenterMessagingSDK-ios/tree/main/Sources/Adaptivecards